 A Death in the Family is now a Penguin Classic and still in print, as is Let Us Now Praise Famous Men.
 The Library of America has collected the best of Agee's film criticism in James Agee: Selected Film Criticism and Journalism and another volume that features Death, Famous Men, and the aforementioned story of the vigil, The Morning Watch.
 All may be found through online book dealers or even in one of the rare physical bookstores that offer classics in American writing.

 For a more personal experience, please read or re-read my reminiscence of a few months ago in the The Coracle of Evening Prayer with Father James Harold Flye, who had been Agee's school chaplain, mentor, and friend.
 The dualism of Agee's twin mentors, the pious and kind Flye and the roisterer John Huston, also would mark the interesting dichotomy present in his creative process.
-Maybe someone will make a TV show of it one day.
+Maybe someone will make a TV show or, better yet, a film of it one day.